-Ref Description Link to 1 st survey PC1 To conserve and maintain the character of Over Wallop village, Palestine and Kentsboro.
+Ref Description Link to 1 st survey PC1 To conserve and maintain the character of Over Wallop Village, Palestine and Kentsboro.
 Q2 PC2 To enhance and preserve the peaceful and pleasant nature of the Parish as a place to live.
 Q2

-4 Where 'n' is replaced by the objective number being referenced e.g. IC6 represents Infrastructure and Community Objective number 6 -Improvements to Telecommunications
+&lt;sup>4 Where 'n' is replaced by the objective number being referenced e.g. IC6 represents Infrastructure and Community Objective number 6 -To seek improvements in the provision of fibre broadband and mobile across the Parish.